 $ 650.00 for 1 or 2 anglers

-A typical steelhead trip starts before dawn and finishes after dusk.
-This might mean a pickup time as early as 4:00 AM in August and a finish time as late as 9:30 PM.
-Steelhead fishing is most productive when the sun is off the water, so we start early and often stay late.
-In the mid-day when the sun is shining brightly, we have lunch and rest in the shade along the river’s edge.
-During the best fishing hours, the guides float the river and stop on either bank to spread our guests out in great steelhead water.
+A typical steelhead trip starts before dawn, this might mean a pickup time as early as 4:00 AM in August followed by a full 10 hour day of fishing.
+Steelhead fishing with a dry line is most productive when the sun is off the water and throughout the morning.
+In the mid-day when the sun is shining brightly we will stop for lunch in a shaded area and switch over from floating lines to sink-tips for the rest of the day.
+During the fishing hours, the guides float the river and stop on either bank to spread our guests out in great steelhead water.
 Deschutes steelhead are aggressive towards swinging flies, so we spend our days swimming flies, trying to cover as much water as possible during the day.
 When the steelhead are on the bite and your fly swings past them, they charge the fly with wild abandon.
 Before you know what has happened, your line is flying out through the guides, your reel is screaming, and your rod is bucking under the surging power of the fish on your fly.
 Most of our guests use a Spey (two-handed) rod to launch their flies across the river without need for a back cast.
 Spey rods are easy to use and so much fun that most anglers become instantly enamored with the technique.
 If you want to give two-handed casting a try, you will have the best instruction and finest equipment at your fingertips on one of our guided trips.

 STEELHEAD MULTI-DAY CAMP TRIPS